Suupohja Development association

 Local Action Groups (LAG's) help develop their operating area by funding local rural development projects and granting support for small rural entrepreneurs and communities.
 They aim to increase the competitive capacity of their region and to make it a more attractive living environment by delivering LEADER funds.
 The acronym LEADER stands for Liaisons Entre Actions de Développement de l’Économie Rurale, which is European Union's initiative for rural development.

-Suupohja Development Association is one of the 56 LAG's in continental Finland.
+Suupohja Development Association is one of the 54 LAG's in continental Finland.
 SKY (short for Suupohjan KehittämisYhdistys, which means Suupohja Development Association in Finnish) is a registered association that operates in the sub-region called Suupohja.
-This area includes the municipalities of Kauhajoki, Isojoki, Karijoki, Teuva and the Jurva area of Kurikka:
+This area includes the municipalities of Kauhajoki, Isojoki, Karijoki, Teuva and Kurikka (Jurva area and downtown):

 SKY was established by the local people of the Suupohja region in 1996.
 Executive manager with his staff does the operational work and the board makes decisions about the financing.